 Read this recommendations if you are interested in buying a house in Mallorca, a list of what to do and what to avoid from local experts.

-Buying a house in Mallorca won’t be free of some usual obstacles, that is always the case everywhere: the main problem here is facing one of those hidden and tricky issues that may turn your purchase into nightmare.
+It has to be said at the outset that buying a house in Mallorca is not always plain-sailing.
+The main problem here is dealing with one of those tricky – yet often obscure – issues that may turn your purchase into nightmare.
 Having spent many years advising house buyers in Mallorca on their conveyance, it can become a little disheartening to see the same mistakes being made again and again by non-locals.

 This article deals with main Do’s and Don’ts for a safe landing on the Mallorca property market.